mjoras/SCONE-PROTOCL/arch/ref-arch.md

 * A Client that
     * consumes at least one Adaptive Bit Rate (ABR) video stream,
     * is connected to a network provided by a Communication Service Provider (CSP), and
-    * is capable of opting into a CSPs's SCONEPRO service
+    * is capable of opting into a CSPs's SCONEPRO Service
 * A SCONEPRO Monitor that
     * is capable of providing network properties to a Client,
     * is also connected to a network provided by the same CSP and